 7. Know when it's time to readjust and don't beat yourself up

 We’ve argued that 100% fulfillment isn’t what you should focus on when establishing OKRs.
-If you’ve set the right OKRs (in a sweet spot between challenging the status quo and a “pie in the sky”), hitting 80% of your target should already validate your efforts and courage.
+If you’ve set the right OKRs (in a sweet spot between challenging the status quo and a “pie in the sky”), hitting 80% of your target should more than validate your efforts and courage.
 Be proud of yourself and your team.

 Yet, things change unexpectedly, as the 2020 pandemic proves.
 We’ll all fail at some point (most likely many) in our lives, and as much we should use losses as opportunities to learn and evolve, they don’t feel good, do they?
 But this isn’t the time to abandon your OKRs.